exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-6.md

 To exercise what you've learned, let's work on some polishing touches:

 1. Try counting the number of days.
-2. Move these entries closer together by inserting an invisble quaternary entry on each side.
+2. Move these entries closer together by inserting an invisible quaternary entry on each side.
   - Hint: Try defining the entry's name as **null**.
 The equal sign won't appear.
 3. Display a leading zero if the number of hours/minutes/seconds is less than 10.
 That's how digital watches work, right?